 What are your travel favorites?
 Well, I try to fly as light as possible without checking baggage -because I don’t want to deal with lost luggage ever.
-So my travel favorites are a nice cabin-friendly carry-on like this leather bag I use for weekend trips, also a leather jacket to keep me warm but not restricted, and this travel pillow (it’s a neck brace) to keep my head upright while sleeping.
+So my travel favorites are a nice cabin-friendly carry-on like a leather duffel bag I use for weekend trips, also a leather jacket to keep me warm but not restricted, a neck-brace type travel “pillow” to keep my head upright while sleeping.
 If I’m flying in the winter or international, I add a warm scarf and comfortable boots.